"Oh no! Something has gone wrong" on Kali - How I Fixed It

 It's quite frustrating that there is little to no detailed information on how to solve this issue online, as many Linux communities assume users are already experts.
 After 4 hours of research and troubleshooting, I managed to fix the issue on my machine.
 Here's how I did it—hopefully, it helps you too!

-1. Ensure you have an active Wi-Fi network or mobile hotspot:
+- An active Wi-Fi network or mobile hotspot available

 sudo systemctl start NetworkManager